Trade uncertainty: Explore resources and tools for your business.

 “Does the story make sense?”
 Meloche says.
 “If they say they’re really busy and have a strong order book, do the year-to-date results reflect that?”

 To get a more detailed look at the finances, you can have an accountant prepare a quality of earnings report.
-This is a thorough analysis of the finances to assess the accuracy and quality of the historical results as well as the sustainability of future earnings.
+That’s a thorough analysis of the finances performed by a third party.
+It assesses the accuracy and quality of the historical results as well as the sustainability of future earnings.
+It goes beyond standard financial statements to identify and adjust for non-recurring items, accounting irregularities and risks.

 c.
 Legal due diligence